-The Municipal Manager is appointed on a fixed term contract in terms of Section 57 of the Municipal Systems Act, 2000 (Act 32 of 2000), and the Directors reporting to the Municipal Manager are appointed on permanent contracts.
+The Municipal Manager is appointed on a fixed term contract in terms of Section 57 of the Municipal Systems Act and the Directors reporting to the Municipal Manager are appointed on permanent contracts.
 Employment contracts and performance agreements are in place for the Municipal Manager and all Directors reporting to the Municipal Manager.

-PERFORMANCE EMPLOYMENT CONTRACTS POSITIONS FILLED AS AT 30 JUNE 2016 AGREEMENTS IN PLACE BY IN PLACE AS AT 1 JULY 2015 30 JULY 2015 Municipal Manager: Yes (Fixed term contract) Yes Chief Financial Officer Yes Yes Yes Director: Corporate Services Yes Yes Yes Director: Technical Services Yes Yes Yes
+POSITIONS FILLED AS AT 30 JUNE 2016 EMPLOYMENT CONTRACTS IN PLACE AS AT 1 JULY 2015 PERFORMANCE AGREEMENTS IN PLACE BY 30 JULY 2015

+Municipal Manager: Yes Yes (Fixed term contract) Yes

+Chief Financial Officer Yes Yes Yes

+Director: Corporate Services Yes Yes Yes

+Director: Technical Services Yes Yes Yes

-TABLE 139: SENIOR MANAGEMENT TEAM
+TABLE 140: SENIOR MANAGEMENT TEAM